openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The relational operators group left-to-right.

-A relational expression is always of the *boolean* type.
+A relational expression is always of type *boolean*.

 .. index::
    numerical comparison operator